lexmartinez/ionic-twitch-tv/CHALLENGE.md

-# FreeCodeCamp Challenge - Use the Twitchtv JSON API
+# FreeCodeCamp Project - Use the Twitchtv JSON API

 1. Objective: Build a **CodePen.io** app that is functionally similar to this: **[https://codepen.io/FreeCodeCamp/full/Myvqmo/](https://codepen.io/FreeCodeCamp/full/Myvqmo/)**.
 2. Fulfill the below **user stories**.
 Use whichever libraries or APIs you need.
 Give it your own personal style.